Can Energy Transfer LP (ET) Remain Competitive?

 ET’s Market Performance

-ET stocks went up by 8.32% for the week, with a monthly drop of -4.92% and a quarterly performance of -14.24%, while its annual performance rate touched -54.17%.
-The volatility ratio for the week stands at 5.75% while the volatility levels for the past 30 days are set at 5.03% for Energy Transfer LP.
-The simple moving average for the period of the last 20 days is -2.60% for ET stocks with a simple moving average of -24.03% for the last 200 days.
+ET stocks went down by -1.12% for the week, with a monthly drop of -15.74% and a quarterly performance of -19.94%, while its annual performance rate touched -52.51%.
+The volatility ratio for the week stands at 5.00% while the volatility levels for the past 30 days are set at 4.87% for Energy Transfer LP.
+The simple moving average for the period of the last 20 days is -6.12% for ET stocks with a simple moving average of -27.02% for the last 200 days.

 Analysts’ Opinion of ET